🌙

-Nighttime potty training is often misunderstood — and it usually happens later than daytime training.
+Nighttime dryness is often misunderstood — and it usually happens later than daytime training.
+This is about biology, not willpower.

 What Parents Need to Know